-The Institutes of Energy and the Environment (IEE) has partnered with COMPASS to help Penn State faculty, researchers, and graduate students to improve their science communication skills.
+Each year the Institutes of Energy and the Environment (IEE) partners with COMPASS to help Penn State faculty, researchers, and graduate students to improve their science communication skills.
 The hope is that Penn Staters can better share their discoveries and results with the public, journalists, policymakers, and beyond.

 Graduate Student Workshop

 8:30 a.m. - 1:30 p.m.

 Penn State graduate students are invited to learn how to make their research accessible to the media, policymakers, and the public.
 Learn how to become part of the conversation, including word choice, narrow/broad focuses, and being one small part of a larger topic.
 This hands-on workshop offers a comprehensive walk-through of COMPASS's most fundamental communication tool.

 There is no cost to attend, and registration is limited to the first fifty.

 Heritage Hall, HUB-Robeson Center